Quick guide for Employers of Domestic Helpers

 - Can domestic helpers live out?

 - How much does it cost a hire a domestic helper?
-There are a number of costs involved in hiring a domestic worker.
+There are a number of costs involved in hiring a domestic helper.
 Keep in mind that every case is different and there may be unexpected costs not listed out here.

 - How should I choose an employment agency?
 Choosing the right agency is crucial.
 If you choose an employment agency that is incompetent or unethical, it not only wastes your money, but also your time.

 - How long does processing a domestic helper visa take?
-You should be wary of domestic worker agencies promising unusually fast processing timelines.
+You should be wary of domestic helper agencies promising unusually fast processing timelines.
 Agencies have very little control over the processing time, as a large portion of the visa application process is spent at the HK Immigration Department.

 - How can I report or check the license of an employment agency?